desktop/dugite-native/docs/making-changes.md

 Ideally we should be using the same flags wherever possible, but sometimes we need to do platform-specific things.

-Windows doesn't need to be built from source, however it should be updated in step with the other Git releases.
-When a new [Git for Windows](https://github.com/git-for-windows/git) release is made available, just update the `GIT_FOR_WINDOWS_URL` and `GIT_FOR_WINDOWS_CHECKSUM` variables in `.travis.yml` and `appveyor.yml` to use their MinGit build.

 ## Update Git LFS

 Packages are published for each platform from the [Git LFS](https://github.com/git-lfs/git-lfs)